oliviawestmacottssw/SSW.Rules.Content/rules/do-you-encourage-daily-exercise-at-work/rule.md

 ---

-A healthy team is more energized​, happy, and productive, and a culture to encourage this should come from the top.
+A healthy team is more energized, happy, and productive, and a culture to encourage this should come from the top.

 Every company should allocate 15-20 minutes per day to getting their employees up and moving.
 It could be planking, pushups, or even just a fast walk, but the benefits will be worth it.